 sending initial contact letters to chief state school and testing officers or diocesan and other nonpublic school administrators; and

-NAEP makes every effort to recruit each school originally selected for an assessment.
-In the event that a school chooses not to participate, a substitute school is recruited to take the place of the originally sampled school.
+While the No Child Left Behind Act requires public schools in jurisdictions that receive federal Title I funding to participate in state reading and mathematics assessments at grades 4 and 8, all other assessments are voluntary.
+NAEP makes every effort to recruit every public and nonpublic school originally selected for an assessment.
+In the event that a school chooses not to participate and all subsequent recruitment efforts are unsuccessful, a substitute school located within the same state is recruited to take the place of the originally sampled school.